What do we do?

 science was developed and applied to the winning of an important metal –

 copper.
-These visits are tailored to suit the interests of the visiting
+These activities are tailored to suit the interests of the visiting

 group.

-can use this as an opportunity for their students to plan an off-site
+PGCE Tutors use Ecton for their students to plan an

-visit for school students, and to appreciate the importance of fieldwork
+off-site visit for school students and to appreciate the importance

-in motivating children and improving learning in Science.
+of fieldwork in motivating children and improving learning in

 Enquiries to: